AP-047/docu_rag/README.md

 <br> <img src="data\cover_images\image_2.png" alt="Detective Profile" width="700" height="auto">

-# ⚙️ How It Works
+## ⚙️ How It Works

-1. Chunking
+### 1. 🧩 Chunking
-Raw docs are split into ~400-word chunks with metadata.
+- Raw documentation is split into ~400-word chunks.
+- Each chunk includes metadata for context-aware retrieval.

-2. Indexing
+### 2. 🗂️ Indexing
-- BM25 (Whoosh) for keyword search
+- **BM25** (Whoosh) for keyword-based sparse search.
-- FAISS for semantic search on embeddings (all-MiniLM-L6-v2)
+- **FAISS** for semantic search using embeddings (`all-MiniLM-L6-v2`).

-3. Retrieval
+### 3. 🔍 Retrieval
-- Fuse BM25 and FAISS scores
+- Combine BM25 and FAISS scores for hybrid relevance.
-- Heuristic boosts for code-rich and tutorial pages
+- Apply heuristic boosts for code-rich and tutorial-heavy pages.
-- Cross-encoder reranking (ms-marco-MiniLM-L-6-v2)
+- Use a cross-encoder reranker (`ms-marco-MiniLM-L-6-v2`) to refine top results.

-4. Generation
+### 4. 🧠 Generation
-- Build an extraction-style prompt (asks for Python code only)
+- Construct an extraction-style prompt focused on Python code output.
-- Invoke quantized LLaMA locally via llama.cpp
+- Invoke a quantized LLaMA model locally via `llama.cpp`.

 # 📄 Attribution
 - Hugging Face Transformers documentation (CC BY 4.0)